KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Use `ac_script` to send the founder's reward to a multisig address.

 Set `ac_founders=1` to stay compatible with most straum implementations.
-Any other value requires disabling stratum.
-Team member, @blackjok3r, wrote a `disable-db stratum` modification.
+Any other value requires team member @blackjok3r's fork of knomp using the [disable-cb feature](https://github.com/blackjok3rtt/knomp#disable-coinbase-mode).
+Please reach out to our team on [`discord`](https://komodoplatform.com/discord) if you have further questions about stratum and knomp.

 ## ac_pubkey